swissup/swissup.github.io/m2/extensions/geoip/maxmind-databases.md

 >
 > Database will eventually become out of date.
 > It is recommended to update your database once a month.
+>
+> You can add the script above in your cron schedule to perform this task
+> automatically.